Power News We love to talk!

 Vedanta Resources also plans to spend $10 billion over the next three years across its businesses, of which $8 billion is earmarked for Indian operations.

-- India seeks Asian dividend on crude oil Read more
+- Govt seeks putting Cairn arbitration on hold Read more